More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 We wake up at the break of dawn and head to the domestic airport in the hopes that the weather will be clear enough for our Everest flight.

 We arrive about 40 minutes early for our 7:45am flight.
-Yet as soon as we check in at the counter we are ushered immediately to an already loaded bus.
-And then to a waiting aircraft (even though we aren’t scheduled to leave for almost an hour).
+Yet as soon as we check in at the counter we are ushered immediately to an already-loaded bus.
+Then right on to a waiting aircraft (even though we aren’t scheduled to leave for almost an hour).

 Apparently, they need two more people for the earlier flight and we’ve just lucked into the last two seats!